irina-andrei/docker/K8_Kubernetes/README.md

 ## K8 Deployment:
 * Make the container scalable, using 3 replicas
 * The K8 Deployment will use 3 Pods (K8 will create the Auto-scaling group and the Load Balancer on our behalf, which we will not be able to see)
-* We will codify K8 Deployment to launch our micro-servicces
+* We will codify K8 Deployment to launch our micro-services
+* **nodePort**: this is a port in the range of 30000-32767 that will be open in each node.
+If left empty, Kubernetes selects a free one in that range. protocol: TCP is the default one, but you can use others like SCTP or UDP.

 **Requirements**:
 * Docker image of node app available on Docker Hub